Nilsiloid/Zense-CTF/OSINT/Football?/chall.md

 ## Challenge Question

 Here we have a very elusive trophy.
-Something about this © is fishy.
+My X told me that something about this © is fishy.